 It is recommended that you review the Internet Basics Handbook before this!

 Understanding Private Networks

-For almost every connectivity solution, you will want to create one or more private networks on Exoscale and connect your machines.
+You will want to create one or more private networks on Exoscale and connect your machines for almost every connectivity solution.
 Because you can assign any IP address you wish within a private network, Exoscale will not control it.
-This enables you to route your on-premises IP ranges into an Exoscale private network and give your Exoscale instances an IP address from your office IP range, or an IP range that you manage.
+This enables you to route your on-premises IP ranges into an Exoscale private network and give your Exoscale instances an IP address from your office IP range or an IP range you manage.

-However, it is essential to note that even though Exoscale does not control the IP addresses you assign in a private network, the MAC addresses are controlled.
-Each instance can ONLY send packets on a private network with the MAC address assigned to it by Exoscale.
+However, it is essential to note that even though Exoscale does not control the IP addresses, you assign in a private network, the MAC addresses are controlled.
+Therefore, each instance can ONLY send packets on a private network with the MAC address assigned to it by Exoscale.
 Therefore, network bridging or layer-2 VPNs are impossible or must use techniques like proxy ARP.

 Understanding Public Networks

 In contrast to private networks, public networks behave much differently on Exoscale.
 On the default public interface (eth0), each instance receives a public IPv4 address and optionally also an IPv6 address.
 Additional IP addresses can be added by employing unmanaged (v1) Elastic IP addresses.
 (See Elastic IPs below.)